Information on this page, including unit offerings, is from the 2018 academic year.

 1. Be familiar with a number of new ideas and techniques from calculus and linear algebra, and be aware of their application to solve a variety of real world problems.

-2. Appreciate the role that computers can play in problem solving (including being aware of their weaknesses), and be able to use a package such as MATLAB and Scientific Notebook to carry out routine calculations.
+2. Appreciate the role that computers can play in problem solving (including being aware of their weaknesses), and be able to use a package such as MATLAB to carry out routine calculations.

 3. Be able to present coherent written solutions to routine and practical problems, and when asked, to givean explanation or justification for certain mathematical claims.